aholachek/react-flip-toolkit/README.md

 ### What is FLIP?

-If you need a refresher, here's an article by the person who created FLIP: [What is the FLIP technique?](https://aerotwist.com/blog/flip-your-animations/)
+If you need a refresher, here's an article by the person who created FLIP: [Flip Your Animations](https://aerotwist.com/blog/flip-your-animations/)

 ## Quick start